tomasklaen/uosc/README.md

 total_time=no
 # hide UI when mpv autohides the cursor
 autohide=no
-# can be: none, flash, static
+# can be: none, flash, static, manual (controlled by flash-pause-indicator and decide-pause-indicator commands)
 pause_indicator=flash
 # sizes to list in stream quality menu
 stream_quality_options=4320,2160,1440,1080,720,480,360,240,144